 Virtuous Leadership Certificate

-The Virtuous Leadership certificate expands business professionals’ leadership skills, by developing students’ abilities to understand and apply ethical leadership, character, virtue, and happiness in making decision for long-term business success.
+The Virtuous Leadership certificate (pending approval) expands business professionals’ leadership skills, by developing students’ abilities to understand and apply ethical leadership, character, virtue, and happiness in making decision for long-term business success.
 This curriculum prepares you to assess, analyze, and direct the role of virtuous leadership to achieve fiscal success.

 Philosophy of Happiness (3 credits)